erikgaliana/space-invaders/README.md

 Game screen consisting of :
   -	Row of 4 descending Aliens
-  -	1Laser canon moving left and right.
+  -	1 Laser canon moving left and right.
   -	Laser cannon fires “laser projectiles” to Aliens.
   -	Laser projectiles destroy aliens if they collide.
-  -	Game is win if player destroys all aliens.
+  -	Game is won if player destroys all aliens.
-  -	Game Is lost if Aliens reach bottom.
+  -	Game is lost if Aliens reach bottom.

 Game Over / Win screen.